consultingwerk/ABL-Coding-Standards/oo.md

 Variables should be defined without the package name to enhance readability of source code.

 ```
 DEFINE VARIABLE ...
-AS {unqualified class of ...}
+AS {unqualified class of ...} NO-UNDO .
 ```

 ## Class Names